prevwong/craft.js/packages/docs/docs/api/Frame.md

 ## Reference
 ### Props
 <API items={[
-  ["nodes?", "String", "The serialised Nodes"], ["children", "React.ReactElement<Canvas>", "This would define how the editor state would look like by default when there are no serialised nodes passed.
-Must begin with a <Canvas /> which creates the Root Node."]
+  ["json?", "String", "The serialised Nodes"], ["children", "React.ReactElement<Canvas>", "This would define how the editor state would look like by default when there is nothing passed to the `json` prop.
+Must begin with a &lt;Canvas /&gt; which creates the Root Node."]
 ]} />